remodlai/Flowise/memory-bank/api_documentation/endpoint_analysis/assistants/internalAssistantsCreate.md

 **Operation ID:** `internalAssistantsCreate`
 **Description:** Creates a new Remodl Core Assistant.
 - If `type` is "CUSTOM", creates a local assistant record.
-- Otherwise (typically OpenAI type), it interacts with the OpenAI Assistants API to create or update an assistant, then stores its configuration in the Remodl Core database.
+- Otherwise (typically OpenAI or Azure type), it interacts with the OpenAI Assistants API to create or update an assistant, then stores its configuration in the Remodl Core database.
 The `details` field in the request body should be a JSON string representing the assistant's configuration.
 For OpenAI assistants, this mirrors OpenAI's Assistant object structure, including fields like `name`, `description`, `model`, `instructions`, `tools`, `tool_resources`, `temperature`, and `top_p`.
 Sensitive parts of `tool_resources` might be processed before sending to OpenAI.

 **Key Files:**
 *   **Router:** `packages/server/src/routes/assistants/index.ts`